Amos907/FlavorFiesta/README.md

 _**Submission Guidelines:**_

-- Fork this repository and attempt this challenge
 - Create a pull request using the base "kontorva\_lab"
 - Title format "Web Challenge - FIRST\_NAME LAST\_NAME"
 - Write a description about your implementation and submit a pull request with your solution.